Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ocean Beach is the closest beach to downtown San Diego.
 Staying in “OB,” as locals refer to it, means you’ll be super close to all the attractions in Mission Beach, Mission Bay, and Pacific Beach.
 Ocean Beach is bustling with a funky vibrance that you won’t get anywhere else in San Diego.

 The best part of this area for pet owners is the off-leash Ocean Beach Dog Beach.
-Ocean Villa Inn is conveniently located right in front of this beach, making for one of the top water-centric, pet-friendly hotels in San Diego.
+Ocean Beach Hotel is conveniently located steps away from the beach, making for one of the top water-centric, pet-friendly hotels in San Diego.

 Pros of Staying in Ocean Beach Neighborhood: